 Interviewer Helen Gibbons writes: Bay Area native Kathleen Canrinus wrote The Lady with the Crown: A Story of Resilience to honor her mother, Dorothy.
 When Kathleen was 15, her mother suffered a traumatic brain injury in a car accident.
 After three months in a coma, Dorothy emerged partially paralyzed and cognitively impaired, upending the life of her family.

 Kathleen’s memoir focuses on the relationship between mother and daughter, particularly its evolution during the 54 years between Dorothy’s accident and her death at age 99.
 There were plenty of challenges, but also lots of laughter and, oh, so much love.
 It’s a story I will enjoy reading again and again, finding some new insight or well-crafted sentence to relish each time.

 This engaging group exhibition of environmentally focused art continues in downtown San Rafael.

+Curated by Deanna Pindell In collaboration with Women Eco Artists Dialog (WEAD).
 Artists include: Lauren Elder, Michele Guieu, Juniper Harrower, Janette Kim, Kent Manske & Nanette Wylde, Daniel McCormick & Mary O’Brien, Zach Pine, Sharon Siskin, and Lisa Zimmer-Chu.